mooreds/docs-1/references/connectors/stripe-documentation.md

 ## delete_subscription_item

-<p>Deletes an item from the subscription.
-Removing a subscription item from a subscription will not cancel the subscription.</p>
+Deletes an item from the subscription.
+Removing a subscription item from a subscription will not cancel the subscription.

 <details><summary>Parameters</summary>